Answers from our Experts

 • I've already had a child /(children) but am struggling to conceive this time; why might that be?

-A number of factors can impede your ability to get pregnant even after having had a child in the past.
-The most common issue is your current age.
-If you had a child in the past and you are now over the age of 35 years, your ability to get pregnant may be decreased.
-You may also have developed a problem with your ability to ovulate consistently and/or a polyp or fibroid in the uterine cavity that may impact an embryo's ability to implant and thrive.
-Also, your male partner may have a sperm abnormality that has caused a decrease in his sperm count, motility or shape.
-If you are at all concerned consult your HCP?
+The inability to get pregnant after a successful birth is called secondary infertility.
+A number of acquired factors can impede your ability to get pregnant.
+The most common causes are a women's increasing age and changes in sperm production.
+If you had a child in the past and you are now over the age of 35 years, your ability to get pregnant may have decreased.
+This could be due to changes in ovulation, changes in the uterine or fallopian tube structures, and the genetic quality of the eggs being released.
+Also, as your male partner ages or acquires new medical diagnoses, he may have a sperm abnormality that has caused a decrease in his sperm count, motility or shape.
+If you are experiencing secondary infertility, you should speak with your healthcare provider to initiate a fertility evaluation.

 • I had a termination in the past; could it affect my ability to get pregnant now?

-Usually a pregnancy termination will not affect your ability to get pregnant in the future.
-On rare occasions, you may develop adhesions in the uterus that can cause issues with future fertility.
+Typically, a pregnancy termination will not affect your ability to get pregnant in the future.
+On rare occasions, you may develop adhesions or scar tissue in the uterus that can cause issues with future fertility.
 If you are having normal monthly cycles, the chances of these adhesions affecting your fertility are low.
-Seeing your fertility specialist or gynaecologist will be helpful in making sure your uterus has not been affected if you have been attempting pregnancy for one year, are under the age of 35 and have cycles between 23-35 days long.
-If you are over 35, consider a consultation after 6 months, and immediately if over 40.
+Seeing your fertility specialist or gynaecologist will be helpful in making sure your uterus has not been affected, especially in the setting of infertility for greater than 6 months (if > 35 years old) or 1 year (if < 35 years old).
+If your menstrual flow has lighten significantly after a surgical procedure of the uterus, seeking help from your health care provider is recommended

-• I have heard you can have your ovarian reserve (the number & quality of eggs I have left) measured by Anti mullerian hormone and FSH blood tests - what does this mean?
+• I have heard you can have your ovarian reserve (the number of eggs I have left) measured by Anti mullerian hormone and FSH blood tests - what does this mean?

 • I'm 35 and have not yet found my life partner but would still like to have a baby in the future, should I consider freezing my eggs now?

-The American Society for Reproductive Medicine has recently stated that egg (oocyte) freezing is not considered experimental.
+In 2012, the American Society for Reproductive Medicine stated that egg (oocyte) freezing is no longer considered experimental.
 Because of this, fertility centres can now freeze eggs for women who may want to use them in the future.
 Patients who are considering this option can either freeze eggs alone or freeze a combination of eggs and embryos (fertilized eggs) using donor sperm.
 As of now, the thawing of eggs and subsequent fertilization varies between fertility centres.
-Embryos are thought to have a better chance of thawing and implanting in your uterus than thawing eggs and attempting to fertilize at a later date.
+However, newer data has shown that this can be a great alternative for women wanting to preserve their fertility for the future.
+The ideal age has not been established, however, freezing eggs between 30-35 years old provide the best chances of future success.

 • I'm not sure I ovulate every month, what might cause this?